MahsasadatNezamabadi/L.A-Project/readMe.md

 # NY City School Explorer
 How does the environment influence the graduation rate of New York City High Schools?
-We are going to discuss this issue and come to a conclusion using Machine Learning methods and making predictions.
-We give the users the possibility to search between different features in the environment, see the results, gets predictions and finally choose the best high school with the highest graduation rate in the New York City.
-We can also find out which schools are at risk and where do they have problems.
+We are going to enable users to discover the connection between diffferent environmental aspects and the graduation rate of a school.
+We give the users the possibility to search between different features in the environment, see the results, get predictions of the graduation rate depending on these features and finally choose the high school, which we predict to have a good graduation rate in the New York City.
+We can also find out which schools are at risk and help discover connections between the environment and the graduation rate.

 ## Dataset Description

 Data Source:
-* all data from the NYC OpenData website
+* all data from the NYC OpenData website (https://opendata.cityofnewyork.us/data/)

 Data description
 * Label: